Money for Life Programme

 Working in partnership

 Money for Life aims to deliver vital financial capability learning where it is needed most.
-It will equip practitioners across the UK with tailored resources to improve their confidence and knowledge of financial capability and enable them to pass on that knowledge to FE learners.
+It will equip practitioners across the UK with tailored resources to improve their confidence and knowledge of financial capability and enable them to pass on that knowledge to learners.
 Find out more about the qualifications.

 In 2012, Money for Life identified and addressed barriers to financial capability learning via a series of Focus Groups across the UK, which brought together experts to examine the financial capability needs of distinct learner groups.